ctkelley/SIAMFANLEquations.jl/docs/src/index.md

    - I do an Armijo line search for all the methods unless the method is chord or you tell me not to.

-2. ptcsold.jl is pseudo-transient continuation.
+2. ptcsol.jl is pseudo-transient continuation.

 ### Nonlinear systems with iterative linear solvers: Chapter 3

+1. The plan is to make this part of nsol and ptcsol.
+That is one reason for the code reorganization I'm doing now.